pkrayzel/krayzel.net/content/now.md

 - Have a good feeling from work without the need to over-work
 - Work on sharing knowledge
-  - eg. write a discourse post/blog post once a month Hotjar
+  - eg. write a blog post at least once a month
   - the goal is to practice for:
+    - writing a public blog posts regularly
     - giving a speech at technical conference
-    - writing a public blog post regularly
     - potentially write a technical book later
 - Focus on the Breadth of Technical Knowledge (in order to become a software architect)